Angular2Guy/AIDocumentLibraryChat/README.md

 2. It uploads new documents and creates the embeddings.
 3. It provides a chat box and shows the AI answers based on the nearest document with a link.
 4. It displays the result of the Sql query based on the question.
-5. It displays the results of the rest api with parameters based on to question.
+5. It displays the responses based on the results of the api requested based on the user question.
 6. It displays the results of the questions to the image database.
 7. It generates tests for sources in public Github repositories
 8. It generates book summaries of epub of pdf books.